-Before beginning clinical education, all students are responsible for showing proof of MMR and varicella immunity and a recent negative tuberculosis skin test or, if appropriate, followup care.
+Before beginning clinical education, all students are responsible for showing proof of MMR and varicella immunity and a recent negative tuberculosis skin test or, if appropriate, follow-up care.
 If the student cannot provide assurance of immunity, the student must document MMR and varicella immunizations or appropriate blood titers.
 Hepatitis B vaccination is strongly encouraged but not required.
 Any student who elects to not receive Hepatitis B vaccination must sign a form indicating this declination.
+Currently the COVID vaccination is strongly suggested but not required by the clinical site.
+If at any time the COVID vaccination becomes mandatory students will be required to receive the vaccination or if available show applicable exemptions.